JokkeeZ/Wallsh/README.md

     <h1>Wallsh</h1>
 </div>

 Wallsh is a cross-platform C# application for slideshow wallpapers.
-Optionally downloads and sets wallpapers from different services, such as wallhaven.cc and Bing image of the day.
-See currently supported services [below](#supported-services).
+Optionally downloads and sets wallpapers from different sources, such as wallhaven.cc and Bing image of the day.
+See currently supported sources [below](#supported-sources).

-> [!WARNING]
+> [!CAUTION]
-> Currently only tested in GNOME desktop environment.
-(Ubuntu 24.04)
+> Currently only tested in GNOME (Ubuntu 24.04) and Windows 11.
->
-> **No Windows support yet.**

-# Supported services
+# Supported sources
 - [wallhaven.cc](https://wallhaven.cc)
 - [Microsoft Bing](https://www.bing.com)

 # Build and Run Wallsh
+> [!IMPORTANT]
-You need to have [.NET 9.0](https://dotnet.microsoft.com/en-us/download) installed on your system before building Wallsh.
+> You need to have [.NET 9.0](https://dotnet.microsoft.com/en-us/download) installed on your system before building Wallsh.

 ```sh
 git clone https://github.com/JokkeeZ/Wallsh.git
 cd Wallsh/src